Providing the right treatment for you

 Elsa feels passionately that yoga and yoga therapy should be accessible to every woman and has developed her own style of 'person-centred' teaching, specialising in 1:1, small group yoga and yoga therapy, tailoring sessions to the needs of the individual, encouraging women to develop and progress their own practice or focus on specific needs in a relaxed and enjoyable manner.

-Elsa now has availability for individual or small group yoga on some Tuesdays during November and December.
+Elsa now has availability for individual or small group yoga on some Tuesdays during December.

 Pelvic floor physiotherapy